Random Group Generator

 If the job is broader team allocation or balancing across several groups, go back to Random Group Generator instead.

-Best for two-person activities
+Best for random pairs

 Odd numbers are still workable